ElijioKu14/CSIE35450-INTRO-TO-DATASCIENCE/README.md

-Python codes which showcaes the knowledge of some data science techniques and tools specifically webcrawling and webscaping.
+Python codes which showcases the knowledge of some data science techniques and tools specifically webcrawling and webscaping.

 Some libraries that were used:
 1. BeautifySoup